*updated 8.21.24*

 Using the Time Frame:

-Once selected, you will see the below modal – Select ‘Specific dates or ranges’ for the when prompt.
+Once selected, you will see the below modal – Either Select 'Holiday' or 'Specific dates' for the when prompt.

 Let’s see how we can add our Holiday time frame…